Morris High School sticks to timeline on mascot removal

 “Not that we couldn’t order them and say we ordered already, but to turn it around by December is not feasible,” Ortiz said.

 Ortiz said uniforms have a lead time when ordered, and the football team will receive new uniforms next fall.
-These uniforms will not have any references to the mascot and feature a potentially new mascot, although the board was split on whether or not the school should go with a new mascot or go with something like “We are Morris,” similar to Lemont, who has gone through a similar mascot change.
+These uniforms will not have any references to the mascot and feature a potentially new mascot, although the board was split on whether the school should go with a new mascot or go with something such as “We are Morris,” similar to Lemont, which has gone through a similar mascot change.

 “Our attorneys said this is unique because the other schools that dealt with this dealt with it 20 years ago,” Ortiz said.
 “They dealt with a different political environment.
 It really comes down to how much of an example the Office of Civil Rights wants to make of Morris High School.”

-Ortiz believes the changes will come within an acceptable window to the Office of Civil Rights.
+Ortiz said he believes the changes will come within an acceptable window to the Office of Civil Rights.

 The uniforms in question are football uniforms, baseball uniforms and basketball uniforms.

 The Office of Civil Rights also wants the gym floor corrected, and the school already has plans to get the floor done soon.
-The board started the meeting by passing the budget for the 2024 fiscal year, which featured an item regarding the mascot removal from the wood.
+The board started the meeting by passing the budget for fiscal 2024 featuring an item regarding the mascot removal from the wood.

-“We spent a lot of time on this and figured out or plan and gave it to them 18 months ago,” said board member Mike Wright.
+“We spent a lot of time on this and figured out our plan and gave it to them 18 months ago,” board member Mike Wright said.
 “I don’t feel the need to do anything else.”

-There are still plenty of issues around using the mascot like the Morris High School Booster Club still using it on merchandise.
+There still are issues related to using the mascot, such as the Morris High School Booster Club still using it on merchandise.
 Ortiz asked the board for guidance.

-Board member Todd Mettille said his advice is it’s still the mascot for right now, and he would like to see a way to replace the funding the booster clubs give the student-athletes.
+Board member Todd Mettille offered his advice, noting that it’s still the mascot for now, and he would like to see a way to replace the funding the booster clubs give the student-athletes.

 “It’s going to stay that way, in my opinion,” Mettille said.
 “I didn’t see any emails that say how we’re going to replace the money that, for football at least, helps get fans to away games, feeds the kids and charters buses.”